-The Company has no direct employees during 2021 or 2020.
-All staff employed in the business have a contract of employment with Barclays Execution Services Limited or Barclays Bank UK PLC during 2021 and 2020.
+The Company had no direct employees during 2022 or 2021.
+All staff employed in the business have a contract of employment with Barclays Execution Services Limited or Barclays Bank UK PLC during 2022 and 2021.
 These costs are included in the management service charges above.